dotnet/extensions/src/Libraries/Microsoft.Extensions.Telemetry.Abstractions/README.md

 ### Log Enrichment

-To enrich your logging data, you can add custom log enrichers to your service collection.
+Logging data can be enriched by adding custom log enrichers to the service collection.
 This can be done using specific implementations or generic types.

 ```csharp
 // Using a specific implementation